gc3-uzh-ch/gridka-school/tutorial/nova_compute.rst

 The status of the server will now be back to ACTIVE.

+`Next: Troubleshooting <troubleshooting1.rst>`_

 References
 ----------
+..

    We adapted the tutorial above with what we considered necessary for our purposes and for installing OpenStack on 6 hosts.

 .. _`Openstack Compute Administration Guide`: http://docs.openstack.org/trunk/openstack-compute/admin/content/index.html